 - If the individual refuses to submit to testing, they will be deemed positive and denied admittance to the Center until they meet the conditions for returning.

-- Should we experience a positive test at the Center, we will label it high or low risk and handle all contact tracing with the help of Baptist Memorial Health Care Center.
+- Should we experience a positive test at the Center, we will label it high or low risk and notify those who have had close, prolonged contact.
 We will alert the Shelby County Health Department, all employees, and all participant families as soon as possible.

 If a participant or staff member tests positive…